mpv-player/mpv/DOCS/man/en/input.rst

     You can assign labels to filter by prefixing them with ``@name:`` (where ``name`` is a user-chosen arbitrary identifier).
 Labels can be used to refer to filters by name in all of the filter chain modification commands.
+    If no filter label is specified, then one will be generated using the template ``<filter-name>NN``.
 For ``add``, using an already used label will replace the existing filter.

     The ``vf`` command shows the list of requested filters on the OSD after changing the filter chain.
 This is roughly equivalent to